Agile steps up and shakes everything up about software development projects. Here at Lighthouse Technologies, Agile earned its place at the forefront.

 3. Sprints connect the software testing process to great results

-One of the most significant changes with the induction of Agile is work going in sprints instead of the phases of Waterfall.
-These consistent sprints provide a means of constant improvement with each sprint.
+One of the most significant changes with the induction of Agile is working in Sprints instead of the phases of Waterfall.
+These consistent Sprints provide a means of constant improvement with each Sprint.
 Each iteration includes planning, development of test cases, coding, and integration testing.
 As each iteration completes, the team lays the groundwork for the success of the next iteration.
 The risk of working code dependent on defective code becomes very rare as the code gets repaired in every sprint.
 This process ensures smooth performance in each iteration.
 Additionally, since testing occurs much earlier in every Sprint (i.e., much earlier than in waterfall), the developers quickly see common bugs and can adjust their development practices to avoid them in future Sprints.
 This provides a tremendous benefit to the overall system quality.

 4. Heightened customer satisfaction

 User experience is the primary focus of any application.
 Ease of use is always considered the key to increasing conversion rates for consumer applications.
 Internal software upgrades enhance user productivity and efficiency.
 By performing internal testing and user testing at each Sprint, user experience issues are discovered very early and are avoided in future Sprints.
 The practices of Agile mean less time spent on production and faster time to market by focusing on the results and satisfied end-users.
 The overall benefit is increased revenue for the organization.

 5. Business and tech synchronicity